CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 ### Task 2: Enable Windows Defender Credential Guard using the Hypervisor-Protected Code Integrity (HVCI) and Windows Defender Credential Guard hardware readiness tool

+In this task, you will run the HVCI and Windows Defender Credential Guard hardware readiness tool to evaluate system compatibility and enable Credential Guard on the target system.

 1. On **SEA-SVR2**, select **Start**, right-click or access the **context** menu for **Windows PowerShell**, and then select **Run as administrator**.
 1. To run the HVCI and Windows Defender Credential Guard hardware readiness tool, at the Windows PowerShell command prompt, enter the following commands, enter **R** Run once at the first prompt, and then press Enter for the rest of the prompts: